a2198699s/AI-Line-Follower/Readme.md

 This project involves investigation into potential improvements to the current system; for example constant error propagation, and convelutional input filtering.
 The current system is described in: https://arxiv.org/pdf/2001.02970.pdf

+---
+## Repository Description

+This repository provides a ROS (Robot Operating System) based framework for development and testing of neural network implementations with a line following robot.
+The line following robot can be realised as either a simulation or as a physical robot.

+---

 ## Contents

 * __rqt_plugins:__ this directory contains the custom rqt GUI plugins used for the project